If you’re wondering where to stay in Buenos Aires, this guide is for you.

 As I mentioned, one of the great things about Buenos Aires is that the city is just made for taking a stroll.
 Between the leafy tree-lined streets and the abundant street art, walking in Buenos Aires is a joy.

 Except, that is, that or the fact that dog poo is literally everywhere on the sidewalks!
 For whatever reason, many porteños choose not to pick up after their pups.
 I’ve been to literally hundreds of cities all around the world, and I’ve never seen a place with more dog poop on the sidewalks!
 It’s a real shame, but the truth is you need to always keep one eye out or else you’ll inevitably end up stepping in it!

-Get the Dollar Blue (Never Use Your Credit Card or an ATM)
+Get the Best Dollar Blue Rate with Cash (Not Credit Card or an ATM)

-And then there is the “dollar blue” rate, which is the informal rate that reflects the true purchasing power of the dollar.
+And then there are several different “dollar blue” rates, which are the informal rates that reflect the true purchasing power of the dollar.
 The dollar blue is often a 50-80% better deal than the official rate!